FabricioIaronka/store-manager-web-development/README.md

-#Store Manager
+# Store Manager

-Project for subject of web development
+Project for subject of web development with python using SPA model.